 If a tropical island vacation sounds good right now, here’s a recipe to help take you on one — at least in your mind.
 This is a wonderful and easy coconut cream pie with half & half and other ingredients that are usually in the kitchen.
 Of course that’s a very subjective statement since what’s in your kitchen is probably different from what’s in mine, but check out the ingredient list.
 You may be able to make it right now.

-This coconut cream pie is made with half and half.
+This coconut cream pie is made with half & half cream.
 I think I like it even better than all the other gazillion versions I’ve tried, though I guess that’s not fair to say without a side-by-side taste test.
 Either way, this one is very tasty AND pretty convenient.
 If you don’t have the coconut extract, you can leave it out, increase the vanilla, and still have a very authentic and flavorful pie.
 Update: A reader noted you can use flour instead of cornstarch.
 I will update when I test with flour, but if you are out of cornstarch you could give it a try.

 - 9 inch pie crust baked

 - 4 large egg yolks

 - 1 pinch of salt — slightly bigger pinch if using unsalted butter